Second-Hand-Friends/ebayKleinanzeigen/README.md

 * geckodriver (to /usr/local/bin): https://github.com/mozilla/geckodriver/releases
 * selenium: ```pip install selenium```

+## Features

+- **New** Upload all images from a set subdirectory
+- **New** Configure shipping type in ad config
+- Automatically deletes and re-publishes ad if existing one is too old
+- Keeps track of ad publishing and last updating date
+- Ability to selectively enable / disable ads being published / updated
+- Overrides auto detected category (if `caturl` is specified) and fills the form data
+- Uploads multiple photos

 ## Installation guide (Ubuntu)

 1. Install Python 3 and PIP